Ex-Kentucky Gov. Defends Controversial Pardons For Child Rapist, Murderer

 Nichols didn't stop there.

-"[Bevin] not only doesn't know the law, in my humble opinion, he clearly doesn't know medicine and anatomy."
-Nichols said, underscoring to The Courier Journal that in his career as medical examiner he worked under six consecutive governors, adding, "and fortunately I didn't have to report to that a--hole."
+"[Bevin] not only doesn't know the law, in my humble opinion, he clearly doesn't know medicine and anatomy," he said, underscoring to The Courier Journal that in his career as medical examiner he had worked under six consecutive governors, adding, "and fortunately I didn't have to report to that asshole."

-Bevin was asked about another contentious pardon involving Patrick Brian Baker who was convicted in 2017 of murdering Donald Mills and other charges, including tampering with physical evidence.
+Bevin was asked about another contentious pardon, involving Patrick Brian Baker, who was convicted in 2017 of murdering Donald Mills and of other charges, including tampering with physical evidence.
 He was sentenced to 19 years in prison.

-The Courier-Journal reported Baker's family both donated to Bevin's campaign, but also helped raise more than $21,000 to help Bevin retire campaign debt.
+The Courier-Journal reported Baker's family both donated to Bevin's campaign and also helped raise more than $21,000 to help Bevin retire campaign debt.

 The paper also notes that Baker's case got the attention of wealthy GOP donor Terry Forcht, founder of the Kentucky-based Forcht Bank.
 The Courier Journal adds: